On Graded Monads, Distributive Laws and Costrong Functors: Actegories and Costrong Functors

 for any objects $X,Y$ and any morphisms $f:X \to I$ and $g:FY \to I$, where the unlabelled isomorphisms refer to the left associators of the monoidal category. \end{proposition}

-The second condition above is guaranteed in the case of cocartesian monoidal categories.
-Adding the requirement that the monoidal unit (that is, the initial object) be a cogenerator is more restrictive.
+\begin{remark} The second condition above is guaranteed in the case of (semi-)cocartesian monoidal categories.\footnote{ A semi-cocartesian category is a monoidal category for which the monoidal unit is also the initial object $\mathbb 0$.
+Consequently, there are coprojections $X \rightarrow X \otimes Y \leftarrow Y$.
+If codiagonals $X \otimes X \to X$ exist such that the composites $X \cong X \otimes \mathbb 0 \to X \otimes X \to X$, $X \cong \mathbb 0 \otimes X \to X \otimes X \to X$ are identities, then the monoidal product is also the coproduct and the category is cocartesian.
+See e.g.~\cite{semicartesian,Fritz2020,semicartesian2} for the dual case of semicartesian categories.} Adding the requirement that the monoidal unit (that is, the initial object) has to be a cogenerator is more restrictive.
 An example comes from propositional logic: in the category of Boolean algebras, $\two$ is both an initial object and a cogenerator.
 Another example arises from the semantics of quantum computing, more precisely from the category of (finite-dimensional) Hilbert spaces.
+Duality is also a source of examples: just take the opposite of any monoidal category for which the monoidal unit is a {\em generator}, such as $(\set, \times, \one)$. \end{remark}

-\section{Costrong functors on cartesian categories}
+\subsection{Costrong functors on cartesian categories}

-Among monoidal categories occurring in programming, the case most encountered is the one where the monoidal structure is given by the cartesian product, with $\set$ as main example.
-It is well known that every $\set$-endofunctor is strong, in a unique way.
+Among monoidal categories occurring in programming, the case that arises most frequently is the one where the monoidal structure is given by the cartesian product, with $(\set,\times)$ as main example.
+It is well known that every $\set$-endofunctor is $(\set,\times)$-strong, in a unique way.
 This naturally raises the question: what can be said about costrong ones?
-We shall establish an isomorphism between the categories of costrong functors and copointed ones on cartesian categories.
+We shall see that there is an isomorphism between the categories of costrong endofunctors and copointed ones on cartesian categories.

 Let thus $\M$ be a cartesian category.
-Consider $\M$ as an $\M$-actegory with respect to own action given by the cartesian product.
+Consider $\M$ as an $\M$-actegory with the regular action.
+The preliminary result below shows that application of costrength followed by second projection coincides with functor application of this second projection.

-The preliminary result below shows that if you extract the second component after reorganizing with costrength, you get exactly the same result as just mapping $\pi_2$ over the original computation.

-\begin{lemma} Let $F:\M \to \M$ be a costrong functor, with costrength $\cst: F(M \times X) \to M \times F(X)$.
-Then the costrength commutes with the second projection: $\pi_2 \circ \cst = F(\pi_2):F(M \times X) \to F(X)$.
+\begin{lemma} Let $F:\M \to \M$ be a costrong functor, with costrength $\cst: F(M \times X) \to M \times FX$.
+Then the costrength commutes with the second projection: $\pi_2 \circ \cst = F\pi_2:F(M \times X) \to FX$.

 \end{lemma}

 \begin{proof} This follows from